-Visits in general, come from the village of Abra├úo, but it is also planned for those staying in Ara├žatiba.
-The boats are scheduled to leave at 10 am, return at 5 pm The boats offer coolers with ice cubes so that tourists can bring their own drink.
-The tour offers a stop for lunch, usually late morning.
-It is difficult to predict the restaurant or the beach where you will be for lunch.
-All in all, these are the seaside restaurants with choices of varied dishes, but always with a large amount of seafood.
-The prices are reasonable, but it is advisable to bring a snack if you want to cut at a feeling of hunger during the day.
+The tours generally leave from the village of Abraão, but are also planned for those who stay in Araçatiba.
+The boats' exit is scheduled at 10am, their return at 5pm.
+These boats offer glaciers with ice cubes so tourists can bring their own drink.
+The visit includes a stop for lunch, often at the end of the morning.
+It is difficult to anticipate the restaurant or the beach where you will be for lunch.
+All in all, these are seaside restaurants with choices of varied dishes, but always with a large amount of seafood.
+Prices are reasonable, but it is advisable to bring a snack if you want to avoid feeling hungry during the day.

-In the middle of a small archipelago, the Lagoa Azul enchants by its tone of water.
-The natural pool is similar to the Caribbean colors and makes it a unique place, it has become the favorite place for visitors to dive and also simply to enjoy a swim.
-It is a place of the most common for those who visit the big island.
-Certainly, a must-read script, especially with the visit to Verde Lagoon.
+At the heart of a small archipelago, the Lagoa Azul enchants by the tint of its waters.
+This natural pool is similar in color to the Caribbean, classifying it as a unique site that has become a favorite spot for diving enthusiasts and anyone who just wants a swim.
+It is one of the most popular places for those visiting the big island, a must visit besides the visit to the Verde lagoon.

-The islands that form a protective barrier in Lagao Azul are the islands of Macaco, Comprida and Redonda.
-The most common way to get to know the site is by boat or schooner, but the site is also accessible by the T3 hike.
+The islands of Macaco, Comprida and Redonda form the protective barrier of Lagoa Azul.
+The most common way of discovering the site is by boat or tandem, but the site is also accessible by T3 trek.

-The Lagoa Azul is part of the island's half-roads, the Lagoa Azul and the Angra Islands, are common for Ilha Grande tourism.
-The average commute time (which includes other steps) is 6 hours, with a stopping time on each island or on the beach.
-It is also common to stop for lunch in the restaurant chosen by the tour company.
+The Lagoa Azul is part of the half-roads of the island and belongs, besides the island of Angra, to the places frequented by Ilha Grande and Angra tourists.
+The average commute time (which includes other steps) is 6 hours, with a stop time on each island or on the beach.
+It is also common practice to stop for lunch in the restaurant chosen by the tour company.

-During the walk, there are some fountains to refresh you however the animals also use them.
-Take a flashlight, water, a snack, a repellent, a sunscreen.
-Only, in Dois Rios, there is a bar and a restaurant serving meals.
+During the walk, there are some fountains to refresh you, but the animals use them too.
+Pack a flashlight, water, a snack, a candle, a solar screen.
+Only at Dois Rios there is a bar and a restaurant serving meals.
 There are no hostels or campgrounds.

-In addition to the beautiful beach, in each corner, flows a river, which before jumping into the sea, forms spectacular pools.
+In addition to the beautiful beach, in each corner flows a river that before throwing itself into the sea forms spectacular pools.